Adding an HTTP Header

 Add Preset Header

-To add a preset header simply click on the drop down menu, choose the header required, and click the Add Header button.
+To add a preset header, click on the drop down menu, choose the required header, and click the Add Header button.
 The header will appear in the list above.
-To save the change scroll down to the bottom of the page and click Save Changes.
+To save the change, scroll down to the bottom of the page and click Save Changes.

 Add preset headers to MCS